LargestBoi/largestLogger/README.md

 A simple, open source logging library.
 It can be easily added to a program and provides a colourful, reliable and managed logging system to your application/script!

+# Installing via pip/PyPi
+Just run ``python pip install LargestLogger`` and you have the logging lib installed!
+[Here](https://pypi.org/project/LargestLogger/1.0.0/) is the link to the PyPi page of the lib!

 # Installing from source
 Enter the "LargestLoggerPackage" directory.
 Ensure you have the latest setup tools installed by running ``python pip install --upgrade setuptools``.